svalgaard/mythtv-mini-podcast/README.md

 Edit sample.mythpodcast.cfg and copy it to ~/.mythpodcast.cfg Run mythpodcast.py
-With the provided sample.mythpodcast.cfg file, you get a file structure similar to the following
+With the provided sample.mythpodcast.cfg file, you get a file structure similar to what is shown below.
+You can then serve these files using e.g. an apache webserver.

 <pre>
 /share/mythtv/podcast/barbapapa/1028_20130304113800.mp4